-Click here for more information on Nissan's energyefficient car carriers.
+\ Click here for more information on Nissan's energyefficient car carriers.

-Total emissions generated from transportation to Nissan manufacturing sites and sales outlets in Japan, North America, Europe and China divided by the total number of vehicles transported.
+✤ Total emissions generated from transportation to Nissan manufacturing sites and sales outlets in Japan, North America, Europe and China divided by the total number of vehicles transported.

-Global Headquarters, Sagamihara Parts Center, Nissan Education Center and Customer Service Center (all in Kanagawa Prefecture). efficient vessels for sea shipments of its vehicles.
-By 2015, the fleet had grown to include five energy-efficient car carriers. ▶
+Global Headquarters, Sagamihara Parts Center, Nissan Education Center and Customer Service Center (all in Kanagawa Prefecture).

 While expanding its global logistics operations, Nissan is increasing efficiency and implementing a modal shift in transportation, targeting a 6% reduction in CO2 emissions by fiscal 2016 from the fiscal 2005 level, as measured by the index of CO2 emissions per vehicle.
-No In fiscal 2015, CO2 emissions per global vehicle were approximately 0.38 tons, a decrease of 10.2% from the fiscal 2005 level.
+Model In fiscal 2015, CO2 emissions per global vehicle were approximately 0.38 tons, a decrease of 10.2% from the fiscal 2005 level.